Gets or sets the type of authorization events to audit at the service level.

 Assembly: System.ServiceModel (in System.ServiceModel.dll)

-You can also set this value using the <serviceSecurityAudit> in a client application configuration file.
+You can also set this value using the <serviceSecurityAudit> element in a client application configuration file.

 The following code creates an instance of the ServiceSecurityAuditBehavior class and sets this property.

 // Create a new auditing behavior and set the log location.
 ServiceSecurityAuditBehavior newAudit = new ServiceSecurityAuditBehavior(); newAudit.AuditLogLocation = AuditLogLocation.Application; newAudit.MessageAuthenticationAuditLevel = AuditLevel.SuccessOrFailure; newAudit.ServiceAuthorizationAuditLevel = AuditLevel.SuccessOrFailure;

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.